Key to Suborder Cladobranchia Superfamily Aeolidacea

 19

-9b Without orange bands on the dorsum; white lines on the dorsum, if present, not like 9a above--narrow and often interrupted; tips of cerata may be opaque white, but rarely orange 10
+9b Without orange bands on the dorsum; white lines on the dorsum, if present, narrow and often interrupted; tips of cerata may be opaque white, but rarely orange 10

 14a